 Nicolet - Wolf River Scenic By-Way

 Highway 55 at the intersection of Highway 64 in Langlade County serves as one of the access point on the Nicolet - Wolf River Scenic By-Way.
-The second longest scenic by-way in Wisconsin at 145-miles includes views of the Wolf River, a protected National Wild and Scenic River, the Chequamegan – Nicolet National Forest, numerous State Natural Areas, lakes, and many other scenic areas.
+The second longest scenic by-way in Wisconsin at 145-miles includes views of the Wolf River, a designated Outstanding Resource Water, the Chequamegan – Nicolet National Forest, numerous State Natural Areas, lakes, and many other scenic areas.
 Along this route there is limited development, except for a few rural and tribal communities and a few small farms.
 The bulk of the Byway is located in Forest County, with segments in Langlade, Oneida and Vilas Counties.

 With views of the Wolf River, Chequamegon – Nicolet National Forest and the lakes and forest of Forest, Langlade, Oneida, and Vilas Counties.
 State Highway 55 is the primary route, and segments of State Highways 32, 52 and 70, form a route configured as a double loop or figure “8”.